How to build CARLA on Linux

 Check Unreal's documentation "Building On Linux" if any of the steps above fail.

-Unreal Engine.
 You can also add this variable to your

-Every new release of CARLA we release a new package with the latest changes in the CARLA assets.
-To download the latest version, run the "Update" script
+Every new release of CARLA, we release too a new package with the latest changes in the CARLA assets.
+To download the latest version and recompile CARLA, run